keenlabs/redis-statsd/README.md

 therefore have an on-box StatsD instance to report to.
 Therefore this little program can be started with a dynamic port and report metrics out to DogStatsD!

+# Notes

+## A Word On Counters

+Values that are counters in the stats from Redis are converted in to deltas by this program, since that's what StatsD expects.

-# Optional DogStatsD Tag Support
+## Optional DogStatsD Tag Support

 The `--no-tags` option will disable support for [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/)-style tags.